 Engoo Blog Language Tips

-Merriam-Webster defines "modesty" as "the quality of not being too proud or confident about yourself or your abilities."
-Modest people do not brag about themselves, what they have or what they can do.
+Merriam-Webster defines modesty as "the quality of not being too proud or confident about yourself or your abilities."
+Basically, modest people do not brag about themselves, what they have or what they can do.

-If you don't want to appear too confident, try using one of the phrases introduced below.
+If you want to sound modest when speaking English, try using one of the following phrases in the appropriate situations.

 I dabble.

-“Dabble” is an informal word that means to do something lightly or not seriously.
-It’s often used when someone wants to suggest that they are not very skilled at something — even if that isn't completely true.
+“Dabble” is an informal word that means "to do something lightly or not seriously."
+It’s often used when someone wants to suggest that they aren't very skilled at something — even if that isn't always true.

 A